Old Fashioned Donut Recipes Without Yeast

 Hundreds of young women volunteered to staff YMCA Canteens in Europe during World War I. The Canteens offered a safe place for American soldiers stationed in France and Germany to read, write letters home, and relax between battles.

-The Canteen Girls, also known as Y-Girls, gave the young fighting men a reminder of home by serving them hot coffee and non-alcoholic beverages along with sandwiches and doughnuts.
+These Canteen Girls, also known as Y-Girls, gave the young fighting men a reminder of home by serving them hot coffee and non-alcoholic beverages along with tasty sandwiches and doughnuts.

 Illustration of a Girl Looking Into an Antique Stereoscope